How to use Plotly in Python

 fig.show()--OUTPUT--[Interactive scatter plot showing relationship between GDP per capita and life expectancy, with points sized by population and colored by continent]

-The px.scatter() function is ideal for visualizing relationships between variables.
-It lets you map multiple data dimensions onto visual properties, creating a richer chart.
+The px.scatter() function is great for exploring relationships between variables.
+This example shows how you can encode multiple data dimensions into a single chart, making it incredibly information-dense.

-log_x=Trueapplies a logarithmic scale, which is useful for spreading out data points when values span a wide range.
+• log_x=True applies a logarithmic scale to the x-axis, which is useful for spreading out clustered data points.

 Designing a pie chart for data composition